KonnectWell/landing/README.md

 ## Features

-- **Smart Matching Algorithm**: AI-powered advisor matching based on your financial goals and preferences
+- **Smart Matching Algorithm**: Tailored advisor matching based on your financial goals and preferences
 - **Verified Advisors**: Rigorous verification process for all financial advisors in our network
 - **Personalized Support**: Ongoing relationship management and support throughout your journey
 - **Educational Resources**: Comprehensive financial planning guides and investment insights